Shearing approach to gauge-invariant Trotterization: Appendix

 In the cutoff-wrapped version, this term is simplified as

 As desired, this term does not require controls on the incrementers.
 An exact circuit for it is shown in Fig. \ref{fig:schwingerHop-Alt}.

-The cost goes as follows: \begin{itemize} \item 4 explicit CNOTs \item 8 CNOTs for the doubly controlled $e^{-i \, x \, \delta t X}$ gate \item 8 CNOTs for the doubly controlled $e^{+i \, x \, \delta t X}$ gate \item $2 \eta (\eta - 1)$ CNOTs for the $\hat{\lambda}^-$ as done in Ref. \cite{shaw.lougovski.eaQuantumAlgorithms20a} \item $2 \eta (\eta - 1)$ CNOTs for the $\hat{\lambda}^+$ \end{itemize} This gives $ 4 \eta^2 - 4 \eta + 20 $ CNOTs in total, a constant increase of two relative to the old circuit.
+The cost goes as follows: \begin{enumerate}[(i)] \item 4 explicit CNOTs \item 8 CNOTs for the doubly controlled $e^{-i \, x \, \delta t X}$ gate \item 8 CNOTs for the doubly controlled $e^{+i \, x \, \delta t X}$ gate \item $2 \eta (\eta - 1)$ CNOTs for the $\hat{\lambda}^-$ as done in Ref.~\cite{Shaw:2020udc} \item $2 \eta (\eta - 1)$ CNOTs for the $\hat{\lambda}^+$ \end{enumerate} This gives $ 4 \eta^2 - 4 \eta + 20 $ CNOTs in total, a constant increase of two relative to the old circuit.
 Additionally, the old circuit is accidentally exact for $\eta<3$; when we reach $\eta=3$, 42 CNOTs are called for by the old circuit, which is much larger than the additional two needed to make the exact, gauge-conserving circuit.

-Since we apparently have to pay more CNOTs for the new hopping term circuits, it is appropriate to ask what we are gaining in terms of the simulated physics.
+Since it apparently costs more CNOTs to implement the new hopping term circuits, it is appropriate to ask what is gained in terms of the simulated physics.
 One way to answer this as follows: Suppose $\ket{\psi}$ is some initial state in a definite charge sector, $\mathcal{H}_{\text{phys}}$ is the space of states that can mix with $\ket{\psi}$ under evolution by the exact hopping propagator, and $\mathcal{H}_{\text{unphys}}$ is the orthogonal complement of $\mathcal{H}_{\text{phys}}$.
 Given that the approximate propagator circuit causes leakage into $\mathcal{H}_{\text{unphys}}$ for $\eta \geq 3$, what is the worst-case probability (as a function of Trotter step time) of finding the evolved state in $\mathcal{H}_{\text{unphys}}$?
-Numerically, we find that this probability can be as high as $0.8$ if $x \, \delta t$ grows as large as 1.8.
-In the continuum limit of asymptotically-free theories, $x \rightarrow \infty$, in which case $\delta t$ has to shrink to keep the unphysical transitions suppressed.
+A numerical check reveals that this probability can be as high as $0.8$ if $x \, \delta t$ grows as large as 1.8.
+In the continuum limit of asymptotically free theories like QCD, $x \rightarrow \infty$, in which case $\delta t$ must approach zero to keep the unphysical transitions suppressed.